Amaarae

-Ama Serwah Genfi, known professionally as Amaarae, is a Ghanaian singer known for her work around representation of gender and race in music.
+Ama Serwah Genfi (born July 4, 1994), known professionally as Amaarae, is a Ghanaian-American singer and songwriter.
+She is known for her fusion of pop, R&B, Afrobeats, and alté, as well as her fluid representation of gender and sexuality.
 After collaborating with local artists and putting out a few non-album singles, she released her debut EP, Passionfruit Summers, in 2017.

-In 2020, Amaarae released the song "Sad Girlz Luv Money" featuring Moliy on her debut album The Angel You Don't Know.
-In 2021 the song was remixed with a feature from Kali Uchis, and became a popular song on social media, streaming platforms, and charted globally.
+In 2020, Amaarae released her debut album The Angel You Don't Know to critical acclaim.
+The song "Sad Girlz Luv Money" featuring Moliy gained popularity on TikTok.
+In 2021 the song was remixed with a feature from Kali Uchis and charted globally.
+Pitchfork labeled the album "Best New Music" and named it the 19th best album of 2020.

+On June 9, 2023, she released her highly anticipated second album Fountain Baby to rave reviews.

 Early life

-Amaarae was born in Accra, Ghana to Ama Bawuah and Kwadwo Boateng Genfi and was raised between Atlanta, United States and Accra, Ghana.
-She is the eldest of two children.
+Amaarae was born in the Bronx, New York to Ama Bawuah and Kwadwo Boateng Genfi and was raised between Atlanta, New Jersey and Accra, Ghana.
+She is the elder of two children.
 Amaarae wrote her first song at the age of 13.
 During her teenage years, she enjoyed watching music videos and said that one of her most vivid memories was watching the music video for the Kelis song "Young, Fresh n' New".
 She recalls Kelis' unique expression being an inspiration for her.

+She attended Ghana International School for a few years.
 During high school, she started making mixtapes.
 By the age of 17, she took up an internship at a music studio.
 At a tertiary institution, she undertook voice training and honed her songwriting skills while studying English literature.
 She returned to Ghana in June 2017.